ordvild/ordvild/writing-portfolio.md

 ## CV and cover letters

-My CV and cover letters are created in Markdown – because I just love it – and converted to PDF for compatibility reasons in application systems.
+My CV and cover letters are created in Markdown – because I just love it – and converted to PDF for compatibility reasons in various application systems.
 I use Obsidian on my iPad for that and an online Markdown-to-PDF converter.
 My CV is an exercise in Markdown tables and how to get it right and readable when converting to PDF.
-Unfortunately, GitHub Pages does not handle tables well so I cannot upload my CV Markdown file here.
-Refer to my [LinkedIn profile](https://www.linkedin.com/in/sara-skenhall-6999a71a0) for my professional qualifications.
+Unfortunately, GitHub Pages does not handle tables well so I have not uploaded an example file here.

 ## Publications